elatov/elatov.github.io/_posts/2012-10-08-setup-fedora-14-machine-as-a-wireless-gateway-for-your-internal-network.md

               Rx invalid nwid:0  invalid crypt:0  invalid misc:0

 So my card was ready to connect to a wireless network.
 Since I wanted my wireless card to have a static DHCP IP, I setup the wireless router to assign a static IP to the MAC Address of my Wireless Card.
 I was using *dd-wrt* and the setup was pretty simple.
-If you want to see screenshots, check out &#8220;<a href="http://www.dd-wrt.com/wiki/index.php/Static_DHCP" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.dd-wrt.com/wiki/index.php/Static_DHCP']);">Static DHCP</a>&#8220;.
-In my setup, I assigned the IP of &#8220;192.168.1.16&#8243; to my Wireless adapter.
+If you want to see screenshots, check out "<a href="http://www.dd-wrt.com/wiki/index.php/Static_DHCP" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.dd-wrt.com/wiki/index.php/Static_DHCP']);">Static DHCP</a>".
+In my setup, I assigned the IP of "192.168.1.16" to my Wireless adapter.

 Next I wanted to make sure I could actually see the wireless network: